Skip to main content

 Share:

-Cooperation is the key to success, so working with third parties helps your organization increase efficiency, offer better products and services, employ highly qualified experts, and cut costs.
-But all these benefits come at the price of additional cybersecurity risks.
+Cooperation is the key to success, and working with third parties helps your organization increase efficiency, offer better products and services, employ highly qualified experts, and cut costs.
+However, all these benefits come at the price of additional cybersecurity risks.

-Minor flaws in your third-party vendor’s security and privacy routines may lead to a breach in your organization’s cybersecurity.
-In this article, we analyze third-party cybersecurity risks and provide guidance on how to mitigate them.
+Even minor flaws in your third-party vendor’s security and privacy routines may lead to serious cybersecurity breaches in your organization.
+In this article, we analyze third-party cybersecurity risks and give advice on how to mitigate them.

 Why manage third-party cybersecurity risks?